 Many anglers prefer a hybrid sit-inside with a wide beam to increase stability and a frame seat and wide cockpit for improved comfort.
 The best sit-inside kayaks for fishing have rod holders, space to mount accessories and easy-access tackle storage.

-Our picks: Best sit-in fishing kayaks for 2022
+Top picks: Best sit-in fishing kayaks for 2024

 Best Sit-Inside Fishing Kayaks

 Martini GTX Angler